 - In the menu that appears search the “All” category for Solver and click Connect

 - You will be prompted to provide the API URL, this can be found back is the Solver External API page by clicking the Gear icon in the upper right hand corner.
 Paste this URL into the text box and click Ok

 - Next you will be prompted for the API Token.
 Again this can be found back on the Solver External API page.
 Copy the token and paste it into the text box and click Connect.

 Assuming that the information provided is correct, a listing will appear of all modules and dimensions that were made available.
 You have now successfully created a connection between Solver and PowerBI and are ready to make your first dashboard

-Note: At this time, the API is only available for Power BI.
+Note: At this time, the API is available for Power BI and Tableau.
 It is not currently available for other applications.
 There are plans in place to also allow the API to be accessible by other external applications.
 The timeline is not determined just yet.